Listing Objects

 Performance Characteristics

-ListObjects uses a recursive CTE that walks the permission graph in a single query:
+ListObjects uses a recursive CTE that walks the permission graph in a single query.
+Performance depends primarily on the number of accessible objects (results), not total tuple count:

-Performance scales linearly with the number of tuples.
+Performance scales with result set size.
 For large datasets:

 3. Cache results - Cache ListObjects results for repeated queries